Compact and lightweight

 - Warranty 1 year, limited

-- What's Included Drip tray, drip grid, used capsule container, removable water tank, water tank lid, and starter set of Nespresso capsules
+- What's Included Drip tray, drip grid, used capsule container for five to six capsules, removable water tank and lid, and starter set of Nespresso capsules